LeBoot/Practical-Advice-for-a-Better-World/README.md

 A more detailed discussion occurs in [*Practical Advice*](https://benleboutillier.com/books/Practical_Advice).

-CPG Grey uses [these short videos](https://www.cgpgrey.com/politics-in-the-animal-kingdom/) to explains the process smoothly.
+CPG Grey uses [these short videos](https://www.cgpgrey.com/politics-in-the-animal-kingdom/) to explain the process smoothly.

-### This Repository
+## This Repository
 In [*Practical Advice for a Better World*](https://benleboutillier.com/books/Practical_Advice), I make the following claim: "With the transparency of the system, you could determine the election results yourself if you had the time and some light programming skills."
 This repository is intended to 1) prove that point, and 2) provide a visual for those who can't quite envision what I've described.

 As a professional data engineer, I don't have a good sense for what would be considered "light" programming skills, but the core of what you find here only took about an hour to write and test.